notify-rs/notify/README.md

   let (tx, rx) = channel();

   // Automatically select the best implementation for your platform.
-  // You can also access each implementation directly e.g. PollWatcher. let mut w: Result<RecommendedWatcher, Error> = Watcher::new(tx);
+  // You can also access each implementation directly e.g. INotifyWatcher. let mut w: Result<RecommendedWatcher, Error> = Watcher::new(tx);

   match w {